immunefi-team/Bounty_Boosts/DeGate/26468 - [SC - Insight] Fee-on-transfer tokens can be used to steal oth....md

 # Fee-on-transfer tokens can be used to steal other depositor's funds

-Submitted on Sun Dec 03 2023 09:57:51 GMT-0400 (Atlantic Standard Time) by @xBentley for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 3rd 2023 at 15:57:51 UTC by @xBentley for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26468